Piotrek-max/AImagination/readme.md

-# AImagination
+# AIbox

-AImagination is a laboratory for exploring, testing, and visualizing various AI and machine learning methods.
+AIbox is a laboratory for exploring, testing, and visualizing various AI and machine learning methods.
 It combines ideas from statistical learning, computer vision, and mathematical modeling — created purely for curiosity, research, and fun.

 ## Goals